About attribution models

 Tip: Analyse your CPA or ROAS for different attribution models

-You can use Attribution Modelling to compare your cost-per-acquisition (CPA) and return on ad spend (ROAS) for different attribution models.
+You can use Attribution Modelling to compare your CPA and ROAS for different attribution models.
 This allows you to identify campaigns or keywords which are undervalued using a last-click attribution model.
 You can then change your bids based on the actual value of your campaigns and keywords across the full conversion path.

 You can set the attribution model when you're setting up your conversion action, or follow the instructions below to compare attribution models and change the attribution model for an existing conversion action: